The following list outlines the staff research interests and project offerings for prospective Honours and Masters students in 2020.

 Lisa is a human geographer who teaches and researches on human-environment relations and indigenous approaches to environmental and social governance.
 Her research takes a critical ecological approach and is focused on south-east Asia (particularly Timor Leste) and indigenous Australia.
 She is currently working on an ARC project on Sprit Ecologies and Customary Governance in Timor Leste.
 She is interested in supervising students in the area of post-conflict development and difference and conservation and cultural environments.

 Catherine is a human geographer whose research focuses on human-environment relations in terms of everyday practices and environmental governance processes.
 Her work combines more-than-human geographies, cultural environmental studies, and science and technology studies, with field experience in Canada, South Africa, and Australia.
 She is interested in supervising students exploring topics related to alternative agriculture and food initiatives, discard/waste studies, and urban natures (especially forests, soils, and pollinators), and is happy to work through possibilities with prospective students.

 Dr Amy Prendergast

-Amy is a palaeoclimatologist and archaeological scientist who investigates how past people shaped and were shaped by environmental change.
-Amy specialises in using carbonate geochemistry to generate high-resolution climate records from archaeological sites.
-Her research includes palaeoenvironmental proxy development, palaeoenvironmental reconstruction, human-environment interaction, seasonal shellfish foraging reconstruction, and natural hazards.
-Amy conducts research in the Mediterranean, Southeast Asia, and Australia.
-She is interested in supervising topics related to all these areas of research.
-A list of potential topics is provided below but Amy is also open to developing projects to suit a student’s specific interests.
+I specialise in generating high-resolution palaeoenvironmental records from carbonates (such as shells, teeth, otoliths, and speleothems) preserved in archaeological sites to study how humans responded to environmental changes at the local scale.
+My research involves new environmental proxy development, palaeoenvironmental reconstruction, archaeological science, and seasonal resource use.
+I am interested in supervising topics related to all these areas of research.
+A list of potential topics is provided below but I am also happy to develop projects to suit a student’s specific interests.
 All projects will involve some field and/or lab component.
 Training will be provided.